Jimmy Spencer: 2002–2004

-Spencer joined Ultra Motorsports in 2003, piloting the No. 7 Sirius Satellite Radio-sponsored Dodge.
+Spencer joined Ultra Motorsports in 2003, piloting the No. 7 Sirius Satellite Radio Dodge.
 After some on-track incidents with Kurt Busch, Spencer confronted Busch after the GFS Marketplace 400 while Busch was still in his car.
-He was suspended for the next week's race, the Sharpie 500 at Bristol Motor Speedway while Busch was placed on probation.
+He was suspended for next week's race, the Sharpie 500 at Bristol Motor Speedway while Busch was placed on probation.
 Despite the events that took place at Michigan, he had four top-tens and ended the season 29th in points.
-He was also hired to drive three races for in the No. 2 Team ASE Racing Dodge Ram for Ultra's Truck Series team, winning the pole and the race in his second start at New Hampshire International Speedway.
-He became a part-owner of the Cicci organization that season, when he put Stuart Kirby in Cicci's No. 34 United States Air Force-sponsored Chevy, but that partnership soon dissolved.
+He was also hired to drive three races for the No. 2 Team ASE Racing Dodge Ram for Ultra's Truck Series team, winning the pole and the race in his second start at New Hampshire Motor Speedway.
+He became a part-owner of the Cicci organization that season, when he put Stuart Kirby in Cicci's No. 34 United States Air Force Chevy, but that partnership soon dissolved.
 He continued to remain involved as a part-owner, when he leased his shop to Bang!
 Racing in the Craftsman Truck Series in 2004.

-He began 2004 with Ultra's Cup team at the Daytona 500, but when the team closed down due to a lack of sponsorship, he replaced Kevin Lepage at Morgan-McClure Motorsports, which had also been running unsponsored.
+Spencer began 2004 with Ultra's Cup team at the Daytona 500, but when the team closed down due to a lack of sponsorship, he replaced Kevin Lepage at Morgan-McClure Motorsports, which had also been running unsponsored.
 Spencer's best finish that season had been seventeenth at Dover after gaining sponsors in Featherlite Trailers and Lucas Oil, when on October 25, he was arrested after trying to interfere with the police, who had a warrant to arrest his son for vandalism.
 The incident cost Spencer his job at Morgan-McClure, and he sat out the rest of 2004.